mlutfy/ca.bidon.civiexportexcel/README.md

 This extension adds the possibility to export directly into the MS Excel format from CiviReports, instead of CSV (less fiddling, easier to use).

-See the "Todo" section below for an idea of the features this extension aims to implement.
+This extension uses the PHPExcel library.
+See the "License" section below for more information.

-For discussion, see: http://forum.civicrm.org/index.php/topic,32954.0.html
+For discussion, see: http://forum.civicrm.org/index.php/topic,32954.0.html See also the "Todo" section for a general roadmap.

 To download the latest version of this module: https://github.com/mlutfy/ca.bidon.civireportexcel